Epistemic Exclusion, Resistance, and Personhood

 Prior to my PhD, I read PPE (Philosophy, Politics, and Economics) at the University of Oxford, graduating in 2015, and studied the MLitt in Philosophy at the University of St Andrews, awarded with Distinction in 2016.

-Even more prior, I had a career as a programme director and strategy consultant, primarily working in banking and retail, which has left me with a lingering side-interest in corporate ethics and ontology.
+Even more prior, I had a career as a programme director and strategy consultant, primarily working in banking and retail.

 To contact Leonie Smith, please use the following email: